 During Mitchell’s senior year in high school, he entered an engineering competition through University of Indianapolis (UIndy).
 They teamed individual’s up to see who would design the best system to clear ice off of the glass of a vehicle in the winter.
 His team designed a vibrating tool that would bust the ice off the window and they won.
 He was awarded a full scholarship to attend UIndy and has now completed his first full year where he took a full load of classes.
 He has been successful in many of these classes because of the assistive technology he has incorporated into his studies.

 Mitchell’s mom reflected on their experience of getting the evaluation and she said, “It’s been really exciting to see him accomplish writing without the struggles.
 I was thrilled that he has been able to do the writing on his own.
 It has been a long journey and this has been so helpful in his success this past year.”
 Mitchell and his mom said the greatest benefit to the evaluation was to have someone educate them about what technology was available.
 They said that the assistive technology intake survey was so helpful in determining what Mitchell’s needs were and Craig’s knowledge of options available opened up an entire world of things that they didn’t know were available.
 Mitchell is very tech savvy so when he learned which technologies could help him he was able to spend a lot of time on his own learning all the software and apps.
 Craig said, “I expect him to do very well.
-He is not at all unwilling to jump into new technology from the very start.”
+He is not at all unwilling to jump into new technology and was that way from the very start.”